Category

 Pre-paid or device-only alert — calls preset contacts, not a monitoring center.

-Lights hallways automatically — major fall prevention at night.
+Automatically illuminates hallways and rooms, providing major fall prevention and easy navigation at night.

 Cross thresholds and small steps safely.